wprender/cloudbreak-docs/docs/update.md

 ```
 cbd regenerate
 ```
-- Remove obsolete containers, if other Cloudbreak instance doesn't use old versions:
+- If there are no other Cloudbreak instances that still use old Cloudbreak versions, remove the obsolete containers:
 ```
 cbd util cleanup
 ```